noop-inc/noop-sample-app-covid-19-mobility/README.md

 #### Prerequisites for deploying on Noop Cloud

-In order to launch this sample application on Noop Cloud the source code needs to be in "forked" into your own GitHub account.
+In order to launch the sample application on Noop Cloud, the source code needs to be in "forked" into your own GitHub account.
 You can fork the repository by pressing the button labeled "Fork" on the upper-right hand side of the sample application's [GitHub Page](https://github.com/noop-cloud/mobility-dashboard).
-You also need to sign up for a [Noop Cloud](https://www.noop.app/) account and grant the [Noop Cloud GitHub App](https://github.com/apps/noop-cloud) access to your GitHub account.
+You also need to register a [Noop Cloud](https://www.noop.app/) account and grant the [Noop Cloud GitHub App](https://github.com/apps/noop-cloud) access to your GitHub account.

 #### Launch Sample Application on Noop Cloud

-##### Coming Soon

 ## Noop Specific Tips and Tricks

-#### Break down directives in Noopfiles to be as granular as possible, and place any directives involving frequently changing files as far down the in file's ordering as possible.
+#### Break down directives in Noopfiles to be as granular as possible, and be intentional with ordering.

 Since Noopfiles largely serves as an extension of Dockerfiles, many of [advantages of the Docker ecosystem](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) continue to be strengths when working with Noop.
 For instance, a component's container is cached after each directive in a Noopfile, so the ordering of your Noopfile can have a significant impact on build-times of your components.

-Two great approaches for achiving speedy builds when working with Noop is to ensure lengthy steps occur as early as possible, and steps involving frequent changing files occur as late as possible.
+Two great approaches for achieving speedy builds when working with Noop is to ensure lengthy steps occur as early as possible, and steps involving frequent changing files occur as late as possible.

 #### Explore multi-stage builds and polyglot patterns within individual containers.

-#### All Noop components can be exposed on the same port.
+#### Feel free to expose all your Noop components on the same port.

-That's right, Noop's own internal route table will facilitate the communication between different components, so there is no need to explictly assign differnt ports to each of your components.
+That's right, Noop's own internal route table will facilitate communication between different components, so there is no need to explicitly assign different ports to each of your components.
 All you need to make sure is that none of the locations defined in the `ROUTE` directives of your Noopfiles conflict with one another.

-Addtionally, Noop provides a easy shorthand to allow any of your server-side componets to communicate with each other.
+Additionally, Noop provides an easy shorthand to allow any of your server-side components to communicate with each other.
 Just use [http://localapp](http://localapp) - followed by the route pattern defined in your Noopfiles - and you are good to go!

-## Addtional Resources
+## Additional Resources